Manual Damage Curves Tutorial#

 A file that specifies the construction costs per road type and number of lanes.

-Both files should be placed in the folder input_data/damage_functions/all_road_types/
+Both files should be placed in the folder input_data/damage_functions/all_road_types/.

 Vulnerability curve (hazard severity vs. damage fraction)#

-The file hazard_severity_damage_fraction.csv
+The file hazard_severity_damage_fraction.csv looks like:

 depth;damage